dmerejkowsky/blog/content/post/0092-letting-the-compiler-tell-you-what-to-do.md

   }
 ```

-The compiler would have tell us about our mistake:
+The compiler would have told us about our mistake:

 ```
 ColorWhen::Never => force_no_color(),